Accelerating Approximate Thompson Sampling with Underdamped Langevin Monte Carlo

 In this work, we focus on enhancing the practicality and scalability of TS.
 The introduction of LMC to TS offers a potential route to avoid the Laplace approximation of the posterior distributions but falls short in high-dimensional settings when sample complexity is in high demand.
 Our primary contribution lies in the novel integration of ULMC into the TS framework to address this issue.

 We first analyze the posterior as the limiting distribution of stochastic differential equation (SDE) trajectories.
 Through a specific potential function, we delve into the analysis of SDE trajectories and provide a renewed perspective on posterior concentration rates.
-This analytical perspective further enables a more efficient posterior approximation and results in an enhancement of the sample complexity to realize logarithmic regrets from $\tilde O(d)$ to $\tilde O(\sqrt{d})$, where $d$ represents model parameter dimensions.
-Through a range of synthetic experiments, we not only empirically validate our theoretical claims and demonstrate the effectiveness and robustness of the proposed algorithms, but also improve the regret performance under the same sample complexity assumptions we propose.
-To the best of our knowledge, this is the first work to validate that improved sample complexity contributes to regret improvement.
+This analytical perspective further enables a more efficient posterior approximation and results in an enhancement of the sample complexity to realize logarithmic regrets from $\tilde O(d)$ to $\tilde O(\sqrt{d})$, where $d$ represents the dimension of model parameters.
+Synthetic experiments across varied scenarios provide empirical results to further validate our theoretical statements and the robustness of our proposed algorithms.

-\section{Related Works}
+\section{RELATED WORKS}

-\textbf{Thompson Sampling} began with a primary focus on experimental studies \cite{russo2018tutorial} due to the theoretical challenges we introduced earlier.
-In recent MAB works, an in-depth analysis of TS from a theoretical perspective has become more prevalent across various reward and prior assumptions \cite{russo2016information, riou2020bandit, baudry2021optimal}.
-Recent works further explored minimax optimal TS, optimizing worst-case performance \cite{agrawal2017near, jin2021mots, jin2022finite, jin2023thompson}.
+\textbf{Thompson Sampling} began with a primary focus on experimental studies \citep{russo2018tutorial} due to the theoretical challenges we introduced earlier.
+In recent MAB works, an in-depth analysis of TS from a theoretical perspective has become more prevalent across various reward and prior assumptions \citep{russo2016information, riou2020bandit, baudry2021optimal}.
+Recent works further explored TS with problem-independent bounds \citep{agrawal2017near}, which was further improved to achieve minimax optimal performance \citep{jin2021mots, jin2022finite, jin2023thompson}.
 Its mechanism is straightforward when using closed-form posteriors, but in more general settings, the posterior sampling becomes challenging and requires further discussions.
-One challenge is the dependence of TS on prior quality, as improper priors may lead to insufficient explorations \cite{liu2016prior}.
-Another challenge is from approximate errors, specifically, small constant approximate errors may induce linear regret \cite{phan2019thompson}.
-Drawing upon insights from \cite{phan2019thompson}, approximate Thompson sampling (ATS) with LMC aims to achieve logarithmic regret, with approximation errors diminishing over rounds \cite{mazumdar2020thompso}.
+One challenge is the dependence of TS on prior quality, as improper priors may lead to insufficient explorations \citep{liu2016prior}.
+Another challenge is from approximate errors, specifically, small constant approximate errors may induce linear regrets.
+Drawing upon insights from \citep{phan2019thompson}, approximate TS with LMC achieves logarithmic regrets, with approximation errors diminishing over rounds \citep{mazumdar2020approximate}.